10 Tips for Visiting the Eiffel Tower (when to do, duration of the visit, etc.)

 7. The ultimate experience awaits you halfway up the tower!

-As much as you want to reach the highest point, I would recommend enjoying the first and first floors first and foremost; indeed, if your schedule is tight I would advise you to abort your desire to climb to the top and enjoy these wonderful two floors.
+As much as you want to reach the highest point, I would recommend enjoying the first and first floors first and foremost; indeed, if your schedule is tight I would advise you to abort your desire to climb to the top and enjoy these two wonderful floors.

-To begin with, the best views from the Eiffel Tower are from the first floor: high enough to see the whole of Paris, but low enough to make out landmarks.
+To begin with, the best views from the Eiffel Tower are from the first floor: high enough to see all of Paris, but low enough to make out landmarks.
 Remember that at 276 metres it's hard to make out the details of monuments and landmarks, let alone if it's raining or foggy.

 The first level is not to be skipped either, as from here you can explore shops and exhibitions of great interest, then you can also get up close to the glass area and feel what it's like to be 18 storeys above the ground.